Life Insurance Policies Can Support Us After Your Lifetime

 How does a trust work?
 A trust makes a person or institution the owner of your property, held for a loved one’s or your benefit and administered by the trustee you name.

-Please contact our President and CEO Gordy Heminger at 317-843-1911 or email@example.com if we can answer any questions you have about this way to support our mission.
+Please contact Matt Humberger, Vice President and Chief Operating Officer of the Foundation at email@example.com if we can answer any questions you have about this way to support our mission.

 How to Complete your Gift